testing-cabal/systemfixtures/HACKING.rst

    make

-The default Python version is 2, to run tests against Python 3 just prepend `PYTHON=python3` to the make commands above, for
+The default Python interpreter is `python`, to run tests against `python3` interpreter, just prepend `PYTHON=python3` to the make commands above, for
 example: